sadmanca/aps105/README.md

 }
 ```

-Now that we can create nodes and have initialized our head pointer, we can start (manually) adding nodes to our linked list:
+Now that we can create nodes and have initialized our head pointer, we can start (manually) adding nodes to our linked list: {.lr}
 ```c
 // set head to a new node
 *head = createNode(0);